Rita Ora Goes Braless & Covers Nipples With Flower Emoji During Quarantine

 In the third and final frame, she put the brush down and looked directly at the camera with the painting still in her other hand.

-For her caption, Ora told fans she was sat in her garden and drew a tree.
-She revealed that during the making of creating her art, she got paint on her face.
+For her caption, Ora told fans she was in her garden and drew a tree.
+She revealed that while creating her art, she got paint on her face.
 She put the hashtags “StayHome” and “ActivitiesFromHome.”

-In the span of one hour, her post proved to be instantly popular with her 16.2 million followers as the upload racked up more than 237,000 likes and over 1,600 comments.
+In the span of one hour, the post proved to be popular with her 16.2 million followers as the upload racked up more than 237,000 likes and over 1,600 comments.

 “You are so gorgeous,” one user wrote, adding the heart-eyes emoji.